 May 31: Anti-Tobacco Day

 Every year on May 31st, Anti-Tobacco Day or World No Tobacco Day, is commemorated globally to raise public awareness and educate people about the detrimental effects of tobacco on health.
-It throws light on the ailments caused by tobacco use, ranging from dental decay and tooth discolouration to more serious conditions such as cardiovascular disease and cancer.
+It throws light on the ailments caused by tobacco use, ranging from dental decay and tooth discoloration to more serious conditions such as cardiovascular disease and cancer.

 Hope this article helped you understand the important days in May.